 How clever is that play on words?

 Thirstea cafe is probably one of the better bubble tea shops you’ll find around the city.
-It has little over 100+ reviews so it only makes sense that for the majority, it’s quite delicious.
-Some of the most popular boba flavors people usually order here include: almond milk tea, Thai iced milk tea and taro milk tea… all with boba pearls added.
+It has a little over 100+ reviews so it only makes sense that for the majority, it’s quite delicious.
+A few of the most popular boba flavors here include: almond milk tea, Thai iced milk tea and taro milk tea… all with boba pearls added.

 Another neat aspect about Thirstea Cafe is that they have board games too.
 The environment is family friendly and is very open to people ordering their delicious milk tea and hanging around for a bit.
-Visitors sip on their milk tea and play some board games like Jenga or card games with a regular playing deck of cards.
+Visitors sip on their milk tea and play some board games.
+They have a selection of games like Jenga or card games with a regular playing deck of cards.